-Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.
+Mastering LinkedIn Boolean search is essential to finding qualified leads or candidates on LinkedIn.

-Once you master this superpower, the quality of your targeting will dramatically improve.
+Once you get how it works, your targeting and LinkedIn prospecting campaigns will dramatically improve.

 The best part?